Michaelgwei86/docker-learning/Docker-Containers.md

 or

 ```
-docker exec -it container_id /bin/sh
+docker exec -it container_id sh
 ```
 ---

 - *Monitoring resource usage*

 Inspecting system resource usage is an efficient way to find misbehaving applications.
-This example is an equivalent of the traditional top command for containers:
+This example is an equivalent of the traditional top command for containers

 ```
 docker stats
 ```